Credit card: Air Travel Card

-Early general purpose charge cards: Diners Club, Carte Blanche, and American Express
+Early general purpose charge cards

 The concept of customers paying different merchants using the same card was expanded in 1950 by Ralph Schneider and Frank McNamara, founders of Diners Club, to consolidate multiple cards.
 The Diners Club, which was created partially through a merger with Dine and Sign, produced the first "general purpose" charge card and required the entire bill to be paid with each statement.
 That was followed by Carte Blanche and in 1958 by American Express which created a worldwide credit card network (although these were initially charge cards that later acquired credit card features).

 BankAmericard and Master Charge

 Until 1958, no one had been able to successfully establish a revolving credit financial system in which a card issued by a third-party bank was being generally accepted by a large number of merchants, as opposed to merchant-issued revolving cards accepted by only a few merchants.
-There had been a dozen attempts by small American banks, but none of them were able to last very long.
-In 1958, Bank of America launched the BankAmericard in Fresno, California, which would become the first successful recognizably modern credit card.
+There had been a dozen attempts by small American banks, but all were short-lived.
+In 1958, Bank of America launched the BankAmericard in Fresno, California, which became the first successful recognizably modern credit card.
 This card succeeded where others failed by breaking the chicken-and-egg cycle in which consumers did not want to use a card that few merchants would accept and merchants did not want to accept a card that few consumers used.
 Bank of America chose Fresno because 45% of its residents used the bank, and by sending a card to 60,000 Fresno residents at once, the bank was able to convince merchants to accept the card.
 It was eventually licensed to other banks around the United States and then around the world, and in 1976, all BankAmericard licensees united themselves under the common brand Visa.
 In 1966, the ancestor of MasterCard was born when a group of banks established Master Charge to compete with BankAmericard; it received a significant boost when Citibank merged its own Everything Card, launched in 1967, into Master Charge in 1969.